Marysville, Washington: Events

 Marysville holds an annual strawberry festival in the third week of June, which is highlighted by a grand parade on State Avenue and a nighttime fireworks show.
 The first annual strawberry festival was held in 1932 to celebrate the city's strawberry growing industry, and has only been cancelled during World War II from 1942 to 1945 and a polio outbreak in 1949.
 The week-long event attracts over 100,000 visitors and is the largest strawberry festival in Washington state.
 In addition to the Marysville Strawberry Festival, the city holds other annual events, including the Merrysville for the Holidays celebration and grand parade in early December.

-The city re-established a farmer's market in 2015, located in the city hall parking lot on State Avenue.
-The farmer's market is open weekly on Saturdays from July to October and is operated by the Allen Creek Community Church.
+The city re-established a farmer's market in 2015, initially in the old city hall's parking lot on State Avenue.
+The farmer's market was open weekly on Saturdays from July to October and operated by the Allen Creek Community Church.
+The event moved to 3rd Street in downtown Marysville in June 2023.